ujjwalbatra/agents-in-the-city/README.md

-# Agents in the city Domain
+# PDDL Models for Agents in City 2018

+These are a set of PDDL models to handle the [2018 Agents in City](https://multiagentcontest.org/2018/) domain from the International [Multi-Agent Contest](https://multiagentcontest.org/).

 ## Directory Structure